isar/isar/docs/docs/indexes.md

 // > [{id: 2, username: 'user1' age: 30}]
 ```

 Replace indexes also generate `putBy()` methods that allow you to update objects instead of replacing them.
-The existing id is reused and links are still populated.
+The existing id is reused, and links are still populated.

 ```dart
 final user1 = User()